-Following Janet Sillett’s recent reflections on her visit to Auschwitz, Claudia Hyde from the Holocaust Memorial Day Trust offers some pointers to councils wanting to mark Holocaust Memorial Day in January.
+Following Janet Sillett’s recent reflections on her visit to Auschwitz in 2018, Claudia Hyde from the Holocaust Memorial Day Trust offers some pointers to councils wanting to mark Holocaust Memorial Day in January.
 The 2021 commemorations are, of course, different.
 It includes a digital ceremony and #lightthedarkness candles in individuals’ home windows.
 Full information at the Holocaust Memorial Day Trust.

 Local authorities are connected to every individual and group in their area.
 Through the services they deliver, the events they organise and the places they create, local authorities strengthen their communities.
 In November 2018, for example, millions of people across the UK attended Armistice Day commemorations organised by their local authorities.
 Councils are uniquely placed to bridge the divides between communities, and earlier this year, more than 300 councils did just this by marking Holocaust Memorial Day 2018.